 The effortless floatation frees the user from the effects of gravity, facilitating a deep relaxation of the body and a state of meditative calm within the mind.
 From a health perspective, meditation has been shown to reduce blood pressure, calm the nervous system and increase alpha wave patterns in the brain.
 Recent studies suggest that it dramatically improves the immune system by reducing anxiety, worry and stress.
 Regular meditation produces an increased number of antibodies and improves brain function as well.

-During flotation the brain is freed from the constant demands of orienting the body in space (proprioception) and processing external stimuli.
+During floatation the brain is freed from the constant demands of orienting the body in space (proprioception) and processing external stimuli.
 Freed from these two major cerebral demands the brain can slip into profoundly deep and rejuvenating states of relaxation which eventually leads to slower alpha or theta brainwave patterns.

 The experience of floating also aids the body in reaching a state of homeostasis where various bodily systems are able to reset themselves and recalibrate for optimum function.
 Two such systems are the sympathetic and parasympathetic nervous systems, responsible for the fight-or-flight response and the relaxation response.
 Modern research has thoroughly documented how chronic activation of the sympathetic nervous system by routine daily stressors is the hallmark of the modern stress epidemic.

 Our stress response system was evolutionarily designed to keep us alive in the face of infrequent and transient physical threats, not persistent abstract worries.
 Over-activation of the stress response and the resulting flood of stress hormones creates the cascade of negative physical and mental effects commonly associated with stress disorders.
 When these negative factors persist over prolonged periods of time we end up with a whole host of chronic and degenerative disease conditions.